30 sites in Cork city added to derelict registry bringing total to 100

-More than 30 new sites in Cork City have been declared derelict as part of a concerted effort to tackle dereliction in the city.
+More than 30 new sites in Cork City have been declared derelict as part of a concerted effort to tackle dereliction in the city, writes Eoin English.

 Figures presented to city councillors last night show that 34 sites are poised to be added to the city’s derelict sites register — almost double the number of sites which were added to the list last year.